MenwaLab/MosaicDroid/README.md

 ## 🎨 Description 🎨

-AImagine this: you are an artist in Venice, Italy and overwhelmed with clients eager to have their portraits painted on a serene gondola ride, you programmed a little robot friend, Mosaic Droid, to assist you in bringing your pixel-art visions to life.
+Imagine this: you are an artist in Venice, Italy and overwhelmed with clients eager to have their portraits painted on a serene gondola ride, you programmed a little robot friend, Mosaic Droid, to assist you in bringing your pixel-art visions to life.

 Mosaic Droid is an application that interprets a specialized programming language, enabling it to paint pixels onto a digital canvas.